Brand marketing with neuroscience

 thinking slow

-Each concept, campaign, or creative assumption can be tested and validated with the accuracy of the more expensive methods for a fraction of the cost and none of the baggage.
+Each concept, campaign, or creative assumption can be tested and validated with the accuracy of the more expensive methods for a fraction of the cost and fewer implementation complexities.

 Competitive